Faltenreich/home-assistant-camaps-fx-adapter/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-### TODO:

-Create dummy entity attached to device to validate webhook/device registration:
-    "object_id": "DEVICEID_dummy_entity",
-Or remove the webhook validation as always returns 200 even if no longer valid

-Show trending arrow in logs:
-↟↑↗
-  →
-↡↓↘